Where is Squaw Valley?

 Checks can be made out to The Community of Writers and mailed to PO Box 1416, Nevada City, CA 95959.

-We hope participants who receive a tuition waiver or scholarship later, when and if financial matters improve in their lives, to help make the same thing possible for another writer.
-Donors may consider sending a Full Scholarship, which may be granted in their name, or the name of a loved one ($740); a Partial Scholarship for $250-$600; or may give $10, $20 or $100 or any amount they feel they can afford.
+We hope participants who receive a tuition waiver or scholarship will later, when and if financial matters improve in their lives, help make the same thing possible for another writer.
+Donors may consider sending a Full Scholarship, which may be granted in their name, or the name of a loved one ($975); a Partial Scholarship for $250-$700; or may give $10, $20 or $100 or any amount they feel they can afford.
 If each and every former participant who has ever received financial aid gave $50 we would have more than enough money to fund our financial aid program.

 Donors may also give donations to the Community of Writers for general support.
 Any and all contributions are needed and greatly appreciated.